Opioid Overdose Cases that Involve Benzodiazepines

 Available under the brand name Versed, which was subsequently discontinued.
 Midazolam is used for controlled sedation in preoperative situations.
 It is also used in general anesthesia induction and treatment of seizures.
 It has a half-life of 2.5 hours and is considered a short-acting drug.

 A half-life between 30-100 hours and denoted as a long-acting drug.
-Available under the brand Librum, it is commonly prescribed in anxiety disorder treatment and alcohol withdrawal.
+Available under the brand Librum, it is commonly prescribed for anxiety disorder treatment and alcohol withdrawal.

 Used in the short-term treatment of insomnia.
-It has a half-life 40-100 hours and is a long-acting drug.
+It has a half-life of flight40-100 hours and is a long-acting drug.

 Benzodiazepines are usually the first resort for physicians treating cases of acute alcohol withdrawal.
+They are often used in benzo detox recovery centers.
 This is because these drugs significantly reduce the frequency and intensity of withdrawal symptoms.
 Many times, therapy with benzodiazepines has been known to be a life-saver for patients undergoing acute alcohol withdrawal systems ranging from tremors, anxiety, hallucination, delirium, seizures, and sleeping difficulties.

 The most popular diazepine group drugs in treating alcohol withdrawal include diazepam, lorazepam, and chlordiazepoxide.
 Especially in patients suffering cirrhosis and other liver problems, medical professionals opt for oxazepam or lorazepam.
 While chlordiazepoxide, diazepam, and lorazepam can be administered orally, intravenously, or injected into the muscles, oxazepam can only be given as an oral dose.

-Benzodiazepine-class drugs are extensively used to treat Generalized Anxiety Disorder (GAD), a health condition where the person suffers chronic, unfounded bouts of worry that are not attributed to other mental health issues or substance abuse.
+Benzodiazepine-class drugs are extensively used to treat Generalized Anxiety Disorder (GAD), a health condition where the person suffers chronic, unfounded bouts of worry that are not attributed to other mental disorders or substance use.
 If the condition lasts for six months or more, it could be the onset of Generalized Anxiety Disorder.

 GAD adversely impacts the normal daily routine of the patient, and symptoms include: